Giskard-AI/giskard-hub/script-docs/oss/sdk/index.rst

         # optionally, we'll auto detect the language if not provided
         language='en',
         # optionally, provide a description of the agent to help generating better questions
-        agent_description="A customer support chatbot for company X", )
+        agent_description="A customer support agent for company X", )

     # Save the test set to a file